-Burke, a Democrat, was the representative for Wisconsin's 2nd congressional district from 1915 to 1917.
+Burke was the representative for Wisconsin’s 2nd congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Apr 1911 to Mar 1917, Burke missed 129 of 699 roll call votes, which is 18.5%.
 This is better than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Dec 1911-Mar 1912||58||17||29.3%||59th|